do2blehelix/the-ml-handbook/content/handbook/statistics/3-distributions.md

 ### Skewness

-Skewness is the property of the
+Skewness is the lack of symmetry of a distribution

 * Positive skewed = data is heavy towards the left ; tail towards the right
 * Negative skewed = data is heavier towards the right ; tail towards the left